Partial identification via conditional linear programs: estimation and policy learning: Example: impact of Medicaid access or enrollment

 In this section we apply the general procedure outlined in the previous sections to measure the impact of Medicaid access and enrollment on emergency department visits \citep{finkelstein_oregon_2012, taubman_medicaid_2014}.
-Before doing so, we conduct a brief simulation study.
+In Appendix~\ref{sec:sim} we also conduct a simulation study to understand the finite sample behavior of the estimators.